iGnosis/sh-graphql/README.md

 HASURA_CONSOLE_PORT
 ```
 ## Opening a Hasura console
-Run `run.sh`, any change to schema / GraphQL APIs you make should now be tracked. <strong>Do not forget to commit your changes periodically so that they can be published across the environments</strong>
+Run `run.sh`, open the console that gets served, any change to schema / GraphQL APIs you make should now be tracked in this repository. <strong>Do not forget to commit your changes periodically so that they can be published across the environments</strong>